 The two parts of this chia seed pudding recipe are:

-- A creamy vanilla chia seed pudding: made with your milk of choice, chia seeds, a little maple syrup to sweeten, vanilla extract, and a tiny pinch of sea salt.
+- A creamy vanilla chia seed pudding: made with your milk of choice, chia seeds, a little maple syrup to sweeten, vanilla extract, and a tiny pinch of salt.

 To serve, the creamy vanilla chia pudding is layered with the raspberry chia seed jam and topped with some fresh blueberries for a bright and satisfying breakfast, snack, or dessert!